AlexanderHarrison/cdat/readme.md

 then it is the code offset to the target address.

 ## [HSDRaw](https://github.com/Ploaj/HSDLib/) vs cdat
-HSDRaw and cdat serve different purposes.
+While MexTK and hmex serve very similar purposes, HSDRaw and cdat serve different purposes.
 HSDRaw is specifically tuned for melee's dat files and their object types.
 CDat does not know or care about the object types contained inside dat files.
 Another HSDRaw could be built on top of cdat, using cdat to read and modify dat files.